NeuraiProject/neurai-rpc/neurai_methods.md

 Arguments:
 1. "asset_name"                 (string, required) The reward will be distributed all owners of this asset
 2. "snapshot_height"            (number, required) The block height of the ownership snapshot
-3. "distribution_asset_name"    (string, required) The name of the asset that will be distributed, or RVN
+3. "distribution_asset_name"    (string, required) The name of the asset that will be distributed, or XNA
 4. "gross_distribution_amount"  (number, required) The amount of the distribution asset that will be split amongst all owners
 5. "exception_addresses"        (string, optional) Ownership addresses that should be excluded
 6. "change_address"             (string, optional) If the rewards can't be fully distributed.
 The change will be sent to this address